snappyflow/sf-elastic-apm-go/README.md

-# go_apm
+# sf-elastic-apm-go

-This provides the instrumentation modules for the Go web frameworks.
+This provides the instrumentation modules to trace your Go applications.
-Currently this supports Goji web framework (https://github.com/zenazn/goji).

 ## Pre-requisite